You had radiation therapy to treat prostate cancer. This article tells you how to care for yourself after treatment.

-A health care provider will draw colored markings on your skin when you have radiation treatment.
+Your provider will draw colored markings on your skin when you have radiation treatment.
 These markings show where to aim the radiation and must stay in place until your treatments are finished.
 If the marks come off, tell your provider.
-DO NOT try to redraw them yourself.
+Do not try to redraw them yourself.

 To take care of the treatment area:

 Drink plenty of liquids.
 Try to get 8 to 10 glasses of fluids a day.
-Avoid orange juice, grapefruit juice, and other citrus juices if they make the bowel or bladder symptoms worse.
+Avoid caffeine, alcohol, and citrus juices such as orange or grapefruit juice if they make the bowel or bladder symptoms worse.

 You can take over-the-counter diarrhea medicine to treat loose stools.

 Your provider may place you on a low-residue diet that limits the amount of fiber you eat.
 You need to eat enough protein and calories to keep your weight up.